JLEscolaDev/DoomKanban/README.md

 1. **Move tasks** drag and drop all tasks to Done column.
 2. **Understand the layout and indicators**
    - If you fail a task, you will receive a warning ⚠️ from your boss.
 3 warnings in the same project and you are fired.
+     Note that, from the third round, the boss will distrust you and every X seconds will come to watch you (shown with a red eye in the warnings part).
+If you make a mistake when the boss is watching, your penalty will be doubled.
+BE CAREFUL!

    ![Warning](https://github.com/JLEscolaDev/DoomKanban/raw/assets/warnings.png)